smxi/acxi/README.txt

  sudo wget -O /usr/local/share/man/man1/acxi.1 https://github.com/smxi/acxi/raw/stable/acxi.1

-If you want to use the -U self-updater option, both acxi and the man age must be present on your system, and paths to them set either by placing them in the default locations above, or adding the required configuration paths.
+If you want to use the -U self-updater option, both acxi and the man page must be present on your system, and paths to them set either by placing them in the default locations above, or adding the required configuration paths.